Designing for Success: The Importance of Structure in Organizational Growth

 Clarify the capabilities and leadership profile the function will need going forward.

-Decide whether the original person is still the best fit, or whether the role now needs something different.
+Decide whether the original person is still the best fit, or if the role now requires something different.

 The Through Line: Intentionality and Revisiting the Design

-Across all three exceptions, the pattern is the same: a conscious, time‑bound choice to design around a person for a specific purpose—growth, agility, or launch—paired with a commitment to revisit that choice as strategy and scale evolve.
+Across all three exceptions, the pattern remains consistent: a conscious, time-bound choice to design around a person for a specific purpose—growth, agility, or launch—paired with a commitment to revisit that choice as strategy and scale evolve.

 When org charts are built around the work, and people are thoughtfully matched to well-defined roles, organizations tend to see clearer decision-making, better execution, and more resilient, creative teams.
 The structure enables people, instead of people propping up an ill-fitting structure.

-As you move through this year’s planning and review cycles, a useful question to sit with is:
+As you navigate this year’s planning and review cycles, consider this useful question:

 “Where have we designed around people instead of the work—and is it still serving us, or is it time to redesign?”